Submit an Event Report to HMRC to declare that a scheme has ceased to exist.

 You must continue to meet all information reporting requirements until you tell HMRC of the wind up.

 Information you’ll need

-- the Pension Scheme Tax Reference (PSTR) of the scheme
+- PSTR of the scheme

-- the date the scheme completed winding-up
+- date the scheme completed winding-up

 If you don’t have the PSTR you’ll need the pension scheme name and either the SF reference number (for schemes approved before 6 April 2006) or the contract/policy number.